-The UiPath platform offers our customers the opportunity to build their own automations.
+The UiPath Platform offers our customers the opportunity to build their own automations.
 We provide them with a low-code environment and a set of tools to interact with the applications they want to automate.
 Our API covers a series of automation methods, including the application UI.
-No matter if you want to automate a Windows, Web, Android or IOS application, you can now use a common set of components.
+No matter if you want to automate a Windows, web, Android or IOS application, you can now use a common set of components.

 In most companies, the way the business processes are built with manual steps or repetitive tasks brings a lot of inefficiencies.
-If these are eliminated, the entire process can become faster and more efficient.
+If these are removed, the entire process can become faster and more efficient.
 We help our customers win back their time and use it to design new products, projects or services or to spend it on more strategic areas.

-Integrating this technology into our platform means that we can send the information we gather to any external systems and generate actions that allow any complex integration flow.
+Integrating this technology into our platform means that we can send the information we gather to any external systems and generate actions that allow for any complex integration flow.

 UiPath grew exponentially while keeping the bar high.
 The fact that we have a lot of customers using our cloud services imposes high performance standards.
 We need to find ways to minimize our service downtime as a lot of critical infrastructure processes depend on it.
 This also has implications for our architecture.
-We need to offer high availability, transparent failover, rapid scaling, we need to be present in all geographic regions to cover support.
+We need to offer high availability, transparent failover, rapid scaling; we need to be present in all geographic regions to cover support.
 These are tough technical problems that all companies delivering cloud services on a global scale must deal with.